Super 16 Capitals Carbery

 Last week: No. 7

 "Spencer Carbery is among the favorites for the Jack Adams after seamlessly blending eight new players onto a team that has surprised many with its 13-4-1 start.
-Alex Ovechkin was headed toward becoming a Hart Trophy contender, leading the NHL with 15 goals in 18 games at 39 years old, before he sustained a lower-leg injury against the Utah Hockey Club on Monday.
-With Washington among the best teams in the League and Ovechkin looking like he was going to break Wayne Gretzky's NHL record of 894 goals before the end of the season (he needs 27 goals), he would have had a strong case, but that seems less likely now that he's out week to week.
+Alex Ovechkin was headed toward becoming a Hart Trophy contender, leading the NHL with 15 goals in 18 games at 39 years old, before he sustained a broken left fibula against the Utah Hockey Club on Monday, which will sideline him 4-6 weeks.
+With Washington among the best teams in the League and Ovechkin looking like he was going to break Wayne Gretzky's NHL record of 894 goals before the end of the season (he needs 27 goals), he would have had a strong case, but that seems less likely now that he's out long term.
 Goalie Logan Thompson (8-0-1, 2.63 GAA, .913 save percentage) could end up in the Vezina conversation if he continues his strong start." -- Tom Gulitti, senior writer

 6. New York Rangers (12-4-1)